Skip to content

 // via Forme\Framework\Jobs\Queue

-// in this case, you need to pass an associative array with the class name
+// in this case, you need to pass an associative array with the class name and optionally the arguments

 $queue->stop([